omunroe-com/navewiki/FAQ.md

 **Q:** Fat arrow, slim arrow ...
 How can I keep my context ?
 What's best for me to use, when ?

 **A:** Use a fat arrow if you need to preserve context, unless you also need the new given context.
 In this case, bind the context yourself.
-You can regen to [this gist](https://gist.github.com/Nami-Doc/5541389) for detailed examples.
+You can refer to [this gist](https://gist.github.com/Nami-Doc/5541389) for detailed examples.

 ----